WNderitu/data_science_capstone_project/README.md

 Sample images from the dataset

 <img width="1293" height="1990" alt="image" src="https://github.com/user-attachments/assets/9dc47e0e-80c5-4288-9cdb-bfd8a2b09387" />

+## Project Description
+This project employs YOLOv8 for multiclass object detection, leveraging its advanced capabilities to accurately identify and localize multiple object types within images or video frames.

 ## Deep learning Model Architecture

 The You Only Look Once (YOLO) model is a single stage detector that predicts bounding boxes and class probabilities directly from the entire input image in a single forward pass, which makes the model faster than other object detetcion models.
 The model treats object detection as a single regression problem.